+Figure 2- Habitat categories derived from CASI imagery over Lover Suwannee River and Estuary (Raabe et al., 2007).

 Reason for Effort

 The United States Geologic Survey (USGS) and other state and federal management agencies have been monitoring different aspects of water and land resources in the SRB for nearly 100 years (Katz & Raabe, 2005).
 This research has addressed water quality, river discharge, floodplains, and surface water exchange.
 Many of these studies have been done in discrete pieces with each study addressing specific objectives over short periods of time.
-In 2005 a group of agency and academic researchers led by USGS scientists identified a key need for the SRB was to integrate information from these studies in basin-wide and inter-disciplinary frameworks to provide a supportive data framework to meet conservation management needs such as developing and applying consistent data collection methods, developing improved interaction models, and ensuring spatial distribution and environmental coverage (Katz & Raabe, 2005).
+In 2005 a group of agency and academic researchers led by USGS scientists identified a key need for the Suwannee River Basin (SRB) was to integrate information from these studies in basin-wide and inter-disciplinary frameworks to provide a supportive data framework to meet conservation management needs such as developing and applying consistent data collection methods, developing improved interaction models, and ensuring spatial distribution and environmental coverage (Katz & Raabe, 2005).
 These discussions led to the development of a series of documents identifying threats to the SRB and key research needs.
 Threats including contamination, water withdrawals, and climate change (Katz & Raabe, 2005).
-As an example, Raabe (2004) digitized information from surveys of the coastline from approximately the Suwannee River mouth to Tampa Bay collected in the 1800’s and compare these surveys to satellite imagery from 1995 to characterize changes in coastal habitats between these two time periods.
+As an example of how researchers worked to document long-term trends in the SRB and adjacent coastal areas, Raabe (2004) digitized information from surveys of the coastline from approximately the Suwannee River mouth to Tampa Bay collected in the 1800’s and compare these surveys to satellite imagery from 1995 to characterize changes in coastal habitats between these two time periods.
 Research such as Raabe (2004) are useful because they provide resource managers with long-term perspective on how resources are or are not changing.
 This long-term perspective is important when assessing changes in resources such as coastal habitats that may be changing incrementally long-time scales that are much longer than the time that an individual manager may have been observing the system (decades vs. years).
-The missing element that USGS identifies is the integration of both basin-wide and inter-disciplinary information.

-Objectives
+I will extend ideas introduced in Katz and Raabe (2005) as part of the USGS led assessment of the Big Bend to develop long-term assessments of key watershed and coastal landform characteristics.
+This will be done in a reproducible framework using publicly available data tools.
+These results will help to characterize trends in key metrics of interest to resource managers including trends in land cover and changes in coastal land forms held as part of public lands.
+Details are provided below.

+Objective

-Using publicly available data and by developing a reproducible workflow I will assess changes in large-scale geographic features and land use in the Suwannee River estuary and watershed.
-This will be done in two parts.
+Using publicly available data and by developing a reproducible workflow I will assess changes in large-scale geographic features and land use in the Big Bend coastline.

-(1) Raabe et al. 2004 described a method using digitized 19th century topographic sheets for the Big Bend region of Florida and then compared these sheets to 1995 satellite imagery to characterize trends in large-scale geographic features for this region.
+Raabe et al. (2004) described a method using digitized 19th century topographic sheets for the Big Bend region of Florida and then compared these sheets to 1995 satellite imagery to characterize trends in large-scale geographic features for this region.
 I will follow methods from Raabe et al. (2004) and extend the data used beyond 1995 with more recent publicly available images.
 I will follow guidelines from Raabe et al. (2004) to focus on overall trends in large-scale geographic features and not focus on site specific changes due to variation in survey methods.
-My initial efforts will focus on geographic region surveyed as part of Seavey et al. (2011) from approximately the Waccasassa River, Florida to Horseshoe Beach, Florida with special emphasis on public lands.
+My initial efforts will focus on a targeted geographic region surveyed as part of Seavey et al. (2011) from approximately the Waccasassa River, Florida to Horseshoe Beach, Florida with special emphasis on public lands.
 I will develop a data workflow for collecting and processing available imagery that is reproducible and uses publicly available resources.

-2) I will identify a set of watershed metrics for the Suwannee River basin from public data repositories that are useful for understanding trends in variables that are known to correlate with changes in river discharge, nutrient levels, or aquatic biodiversity and habitats.

 Methods